Shapinsay: Early history

 Standing stones show evidence of the island's human occupation since Neolithic times.
 According to Tacitus, the Roman general Agricola subdued the inhabitants of the Orkney Islands, and a local legend holds that he landed on Shapinsay.
 During the 18th century, a croft named Grukalty was renamed Agricola (which is also Latin for "farmer").
 Roman coins have been found on Shapinsay, but they may have been brought to the island by traders.

 Shapinsay is mentioned in the Norse sagas: The Saga of Haakon Haakonsson states that Haakon IV of Norway anchored in Elwick Bay before sailing south to eventual defeat at the Battle of Largs.

-Timothy Pont’s map of Orkney and Shetland that appeared in Blaeu's Atlas of Scotland.
+Timothy Pont’s map of Orkney and Shetland that appeared in the Blaeu Atlas of Scotland.
 Pont created the map at some point between 1608 and 1614.

 Atlas Novus included a map and various descriptions of the island.
 The harbour at Elwick is described as "quite commodious", and the dwelling of "Sound" is praised.
 The estate of Sound, which covered the western part of the island, had passed from the Tulloch family to the Buchanan family in 1627.
 John Buchanan was a royal servant and his wife Margaret Hartsyde was from a Kirkwall family.
 In 1674, Arthur Buchanan built the new house of Sound, which was situated 250 metres west of where Balfour Castle now stands.
 The atlas’s description of Orkney by Walter Stewart then goes on to note that Shapinsay had one minister at the time.